-Life is full of various challenges and it is impossible to avoid them.
-But that’s not exactly news, is it?
+Life is full of various challenges and it’s impossible to avoid them.
+But this isn’t really something new, is it?

-However, there are only two fundamental views and approaches to any life challenge we may face and it is up to us whether we travel through life as a victim or use our energy to create the life we want.
+However, there are only two basic views and approaches to any life challenge we face, and it’s up to us whether we go through life as victims or use your energy to create the life you desire.

-An experience caused to us by someone or something “outside” us
+An experience inflicted on us by someone or something “outside” of us

-The first and most widespread approach to challenges comes down to the perception that challenges are caused by someone or something “outside” us.
-We see ourselves as a victim who is unjustly deprived of what we consider important.
-We feel the burden and discomfort due to the challenging situation and we really want to get out of it as soon as possible and return to “normal”.
-We are not at all interested in investigating whether there may be some higher purpose or benefit behind such a situation and whether we may have caused it ourselves in some way.
-While we view our challenges as an experience caused to us by someone or something “outside” us, the main question we ask ourselves is “Why is this happening to me?” (victim energy).
+The first and most common approach to challenges is based on the view that challenges are caused by someone or something “outside” of us.
+We see ourselves as victims who are unfairly deprived of what we think is important.
+We feel burdened by the challenging situation and want to put it behind us as soon as possible and return to “normalcy.”
+We aren’t at all interested in investigating whether there may be a higher purpose or benefit behind such a situation, and whether we may have caused it ourselves.
+While we view our challenges as an experience inflicted on us by someone or something “outside” of us, the most important question we ask ourselves is, “Why is this happening to me?”

-The experience that our soul creates for us for our benefit
+The experience that our soul creates for our benefit

-However, if we begin to look at our life challenges as experiences that our soul creates for our benefit to enable us to grow and become a fuller and more complete version of ourselves, it will be much easier for us to create the necessary detachment and find strength within ourselves to begin to learn the important evolutionary lessons that such challenges bring us.
-Challenges will become like resources that we will be able to make the most of to turn them into some new form that did not exist in our lives until then.
-Instead of asking “Why is this happening to me?” (victim energy), we will begin to ask ourselves and the Universe questions that will allow us to explore new perspectives and ways of looking, which will ultimately result in better and better decisions and activities.
-Challenges will become like a “platform” that will allow us to recognize the potential in ourselves and the world around us, which we have not been able to see until then.
+However, if we begin to view our challenges in life as experiences that our soul creates for our benefit so that we can grow and become a more complete version of ourselves, it’ll be much easier for us to create the necessary detachment and find the strength within ourselves to learn the important evolutionary lessons that such challenges bring us.
+Challenges become resources that we can use to shape them into a new form that didn’t exist before in our lives.
+Instead of asking, “Why is this happening to me?” (victim energy), we start asking ourselves and the Universe questions that allow us to explore new perspectives and ways of seeing, which ultimately leads to better and better decisions and activities.
+Challenges become a “platform” that allows us to see the potential in ourselves and in the world around us that we couldn’t see before.

 Although it is sometimes very difficult for us to connect this on a rational level, our biggest challenges are always related to our life purpose.
 We did not come to Earth just to survive successfully and leave offspring behind.
 There is a higher purpose to the existence of each of us and until we become aware of our purpose we will constantly be accompanied by the feeling that we are missing something so that we can feel complete and whole.